sobrinho/landrover/README.md

 # Land Rover CarPlay

-This is a project to run an usable CarPlay in a Freelander 2 and possible Range Rover Evoque and Range Rover Discovery Sport since they share the same Bosch multimedia.
+This is a project to run an usable CarPlay in a Land Rover Freelander 2 HSE 2013+ and possible Range Rover Evoque and Range Rover Discovery Sport since they share the same Bosch multimedia in some versions.

 Here's the list of needed components: